 The cottage is backed by the oldest construction of the farm.The original function as a cellar / workshop was a great inspiration for the decoration of the cottage.
 We favored the use of wood and metal for furniture, in an “industrial” style.

 To the north of the farmyard is main barn, now transformed into a garage, saddle room and stable.
 The 3 m high wooden lintel gives a clue to the position of the original entrance.

 Access to the covered swimming pool past the old pig sties: this building is typical of the Vendée bocage.It has low roofs, on both sides.
 The doors are unique, in that their wooden hinges are monoxyl, being part of the same piece of wood as the door.To the right of the roofs, a wall closes the court yard, it appears to be the remains of a more important building : you can still see the positions of the lintels and the purlins of roof.
 We do not know any more at the moment.

-The private part consists of a small open hangar overlooking a courtyard.
+The private area is well separated from the rural lodgings to guarantee the privacy of our holiday makers.
+It is accessed by a door, leading to a covered terrace overlooking a courtyard.
 At the back of the courtyard, our house was formerly a forge.
 The lounge is voluminous with high ceilings and one can easily imagine the position of the bellows.
 Above the kitchen, the space was previously used as a bedroom for farm boys.